 Types of Interviews

+A structured interview is typically formal and organized and may include several interviewers, commonly referred to as a panel interview.
 An interviewer who has a more structured style will usually begin with what is known as an “icebreaker” question.
 The icebreaker is used to relax you before the more serious questions are asked.
 A discussion about the weather might be used or perhaps a question about the traffic on your way to the office.

 Next, the interviewer may talk for a few minutes about the company and the position.
 During this time, the interviewer may describe the day-to-day work responsibilities and the general company philosophy.
 He or she may then ask you a series of questions regarding your past educational, co-curricular, and work experiences.